-(in millio ns) Balar at begir of per nning Additi charge expens ) cl oth s Amounts credited) harged to her income tatement counts (2) Deductions and other, net of recoveries Balance at end of period
+Bala at beg inning Addition charged to charg nounts (credited) jed to other income ement accounts (2) Deductions and other, net Balance at end

+(in millions) of pe riod expense(1 state ement accounts (2) of recoveries (3)(4) of period

-Allowa ance for Credit Losses: 601
+Allowand ce for Credit Losses:

-2022 Accounts Receivable \$ - \$ - \$ - \$ - \$ -
+2022 Accounts Receivable \$ \$ - \$ \$ - \$

 2021 Accounts Receivable 2 1 (3)

-2020 Accounts Receivable 2 1 2 -2 (1) 2
+2020 Accounts Receivable 2 1 (1) 2

-Tax Va aluation Allowance:
+Tax Valu ation Allowance:

 2022 Tax Valuation 82 34 (14) 102

 2021 Tax Valuation 83 10 (11) 82

 2020 Tax Valuation 72 17 (6) 83

 Account Receivables/Contract Assets: additions charged to expense represent bad debt provisions relate to estimated losses due to credit and similar collectability issues.

-(2) Account Receivables: Other charges (credits) relate to adjustments to reserves necessary to reflect events of non-payment such as customer accommodations and contract terminations.

-(3) Account Receivables/Contract Assets: Deductions and other, net of recoveries primarily relates to receivable and contract asset write-offs, but also includes reclassification to other balance sheet accounts, the impact of foreign currency translation adjustments and recoveries of previously written off receivables and contract assets.

-(4) Tax Valuation: tax valuation allowance are primarily related to certain net operating loss carryforwards, tax credit carryforwards and deductible temporary differences for which we have concluded it is more-likely-than-not that these items will not be realized in the ordinary course of operations.
+Account Receivables: Other charges (credits) relate to adjustments to reserves necessary to reflect events of non-payment such as customer accommodations and contract terminations.
+Account Receivables/Contract Assets: Deductions and other, net of recoveries primarily relates to receivables and contract asset write-offs, but also includes reclassification to other balance sheet accounts, the impact of foreign currency translation adjustments and recoveries of previously written off receivables and contract assets.
+Tax Valuation: tax valuation allowance are primarily related to certain net operating loss carryforwards, tax credit carryforwards and deductible temporary differences for which we have concluded it is more-likely-than-not that these items will not be realized in the ordinary course of operations.